 Best golf training aids – Summary

 Consider how long you will use the swing aid, some may provide a one-off feeling or insight into your golf swing.
-Whereas, others may provide you with weekly use to keep on to of your bad habits.
+Whereas, others may provide you with weekly use to keep on top of your bad habits.
 For more equipment reviews check out our review of the best golf rangefinders here.

 If you would like an article like this one email to you every Monday, then come sign up for the Golf Insider weekly post.